RachelNelson1/buy-digital-technology-for-childrens-social-care/content/index.md

 Case management systems need to:

 * meet user needs, based on research with users
-* support the sharing of information across agencies e.g. health and police
+* support the sharing of information across agencies, for example health and police
 * be easy to maintain
 * be scalable for future use
 * allow for intergration with third-party suppliers